johnlarkin1/johnlarkin1.github.io/_posts/2022-03-27-porvata-spar.md

 title: Porvata and SPAR Integration
 layout: post
 featured-img: porvata
-categories: [⭐️ Favorites, Development, Friends]
+categories: [⭐️ Favorites, Dev, Friends]
 summary: I got to work with my best friend Will on a fun technical project!
 favorite: true
 ---